Mastering the Spacing Effect: Effective Examples for Optimal Learning

 1. Spaced Repetition in Language Learning

-See also 10 Effective Examples of Study Skills
+See also Examples of Mastery: Inspiring Success Stories

 In language learning, spaced repetition is a technique that involves reviewing vocabulary or grammar concepts at increasing intervals over time.
 Instead of reviewing all the material at once, you review it at specific time intervals, which gradually get longer.
 For example, when learning new vocabulary words, you might review them immediately, then review them again a day later, then again a week later, and so on.
 This spaced repetition approach helps reinforce the learning and makes it more likely that the information will be retained in your long-term memory.